Clubs & Student Extracurricular Activities

 The student of good character upholds principles of morality and ethics, is cooperative, demonstrates high standards of honesty and reliability, shows courtesy, concern, and respect for others, and complies with all school policies and civil laws.
 The following format will be used to determine selection for membership.
 Students must have satisfactory performance in each area.

-- Students are invited to apply to NHS after spring break.
+- Students are invited to apply to NHS in the fall.
 Announcements are made about where to obtain the applications.
 The application process includes an essay and three recommendations (2 from teachers and 1 from a non-relative adult).
 Dates for return are included in the application.

 - When all applications are received, the list of prospective candidates is sent to all staff for their input.